ajdeguzman/app-ideas/README.md

 an app that will let you input/select ingredients and it will display all possible meals that can be cooked with it.

+### Comments Analyzer

+Analyze comments in a post where you can get the number of occurence of word/s, highest reactions by comment id

 ** Others **
 * Food Sharing (To a specific Barangay)
 * Item Sharing (Freegalo)